 - 1. If there is a draw, another match will be held.
 This re-match is called Sai-Shiai.
 If this re-match ends up in a draw, a second re-match called Sai-Sai-Shiai will be held.
 However, the Head Judge may order that this second re-match is a "sudden death" match meaning that the competitor that scores first is declared the winner. - 2.
 After a second re-match the Judges must determine a winner. - 3.
-In a World Championships as well as a National Championships, the final match of that event will have as many re-matches as needed in order to determine a winner.
+In the World Championships as well as the National Championships, the final match of the adult individual kumite will have as many re-matches as needed to determine a winner.